 In that case you have to delete some files from your $HOME, such as temporary files, checkpoint files, until there is enough free space.

-If you need more backup storage, users with a VSC account can use $VSC_DATA.
+If you need more backup storage, you can use $VSC_DATA.

 If you need large temporary storage for your running jobs, you can use $VSC_SCRATCH.
 Files will not be deleted there, but there is also no backup of your data on $VSC_SCRATCH.

 Remember that the HPC team is not responsible for data loss (although we will do everything we can to avoid it).
 You should regularly backup important data and clean-up your $HOME, $VSC_DATA and $VSC_SCRATCH.

 Making efficient use of the HPC cluster is important for you and your colleagues: